-Gatlinburg fires: 7 dead; families wait for news of missing
+Gatlinburg fires: 10 dead; families wait for news of missing

 "The road was on fire and every house was engulfed in flames.
 I thought she'd be standing in the driveway."

-Since then, he's been in a shelter in Pigeon Forge, trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
+Since then, he's been trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
 He said authorities haven't been able to find them.

 "We're just hoping for a miracle," Reed told CNN affiliate WATE on Tuesday.

-Also missing are Memphis couple Jon and Janet Summers, who were in the area with their three sons for a family getaway, CNN affiliate WMC reported.
+Also missing are Memphis couple Jon and Janet Summers, who were visiting the area with their three sons for a family getaway, CNN affiliate WMC reported.

 The family appears to have been separated on Monday, and the sons were found unconscious, WMC reported.
 They were in a hospital on Tuesday.

-"I was looking out our big windows and turned to my wife, and then turned back.
-It couldn't have been more than 30 seconds, and there was a solid wall of fire," Tim Morrison said.

-They said they grabbed as many of their pets as they could, got in their cars and drove to safety.
-Three of their dogs and three of their cats made it with them; they don't know where four other cats are.

 Dolly Parton, the singer-actress who owns the Dollywood theme park in nearby Pigeon Forge, said Wednesday she is creating a fund for area families affected by the fires to help get them back on their feet.
-Though fire burned in parts of the Pigeon Forge area, the park was not damaged.
+The fire burned in parts of the Pigeon Forge area, although the theme park was not damaged.